At a glance: Democratic primary results, state delegate counts

 Biden won Mississippi and will secure at least 30 delegates.

-Biden was the clear favorite in Mississippi, given his strength among black voters and his dominant performance last week in neighboring Alabama.
-In 2016, more than two-thirds of Democratic primary voters in Mississippi were black.
+Biden was the clear favorite in Mississippi, given his strength among African American voters and his dominant performance last week in neighboring Alabama.
+In 2016, more than two-thirds of Democratic primary voters in Mississippi were African American.

 Delegate count: 20

-Biden won Idaho.
-He will get at least 10 delegates, while Sanders will secure at least eight.

-Sanders easily won the state in 2016, but its shift to a primary from caucuses may have hurt his chances for a repeat.
+Biden won Idaho and will get at least 10 delegates, while Sanders will secure at least eight.
+Sanders easily won the state in 2016, but its shift to a primary from caucuses may have hurt his chances this time round.

 Delegate count: 14

-As of 5 a.m.
-CDT (1000 GMT), results were still incomplete, and the state’s winner was still too close to call, with Sanders holding a narrow lead.
-The candidates will each secure at least 5 delegates in North Dakota.
+Sanders won North Dakota and will collect eight delegates, with Biden receiving the remaining six.
 Like Idaho, North Dakota strongly backed Sanders in 2016.

 Delegate count: 13